 $latexy=(x-p)^2$ —> The parabola moves left or right because there are brackets around x-p.
 When p is negative the parabola moves to the right but if p is positive the parabola moves to the left.

-$larexy=ax^2$ —> The parabola stretches when is greater than 1.
+$larexy=ax^2$ —> The parabola stretches when a is greater than 1.
 If a is less than one the parabola compresses.
 Also if a is negative the parabola will open down instead of up.

 Week 6 – Perfect Square Trinomials